On the factorization of three-dimensional terminal flops: Introduction

 and the diagram from $\tl{Z'}_{(0)}$ to $X'$ is symmetric.

 and the diagram from $\tl{Z'}_{(0)}$ to $X'$ is symmetric. \end{thm} We only need to prove Theorem \ref{fthm} and Theorem \ref{ssthm}.
 In Section \ref{spre} we will recall some known result about three-dimensional simple smooth flops as well as singularities and factorizations of terminal threefolds.
-We will discuss the relation between general elephants of varieties which appears in the factorization in Section \ref{sele}.
 The proof of Theorem \ref{fthm} is given in Section \ref{sff}.
 In Section \ref{sflip} we describe the factorization of flips with very simple singularities, which is useful in the rest of the article.
 We construct the factorization of simple smooth flop over $cD$ points as well as smooth flops over $cA_2$ points in Section \ref{scd}, and construct the factorization of simple smooth flops over $cE$ points in Section \ref{sce}.
 This finishes the proof of Theorem \ref{ssthm}.
-I want to thank Jungkai Alfred Chen and Paolo Cascini for discuss this problem with me.
+I want to thank Jungkai Alfred Chen and Paolo Cascini for their helpful comments.
 Part of this work was done while the author was visiting the University of Cambridge DPMMS.
 The author want to thank the University of Cambridge DPMMS for its hospitality.